 Even John Newton, who wrote the song Amazing Grace, continued in the slave trade long after he became a Christian.
 It is not true that he gave it up right away.
 All that he gave up was having sex with the slaves because he knew it was wrong to fornicate.
 It was an improvement, but he did not see the evil of slavery until many years later when Christians of much more tender conscience campaigned against it.

-It would have been pretty cool if those Christians who owned slaves had learned how to make do for themselves without servants, or been willing to pay regular wages to free men and women, and then sent their slaves to safety, when they had the means to do so, and set them free.
+It would have been a noble thing if those Christians who owned slaves had learned how to make do for themselves without servants, or been willing to pay regular wages to free men and women, and then sent their slaves to safety, when they had the means to do so, and set them free.
 They would not have been rich, in society's eyes, but they would have been rich in character, and had more treasure laid up in Heaven.

 These were men who had authority and power, and did much for the cause of gaining freedom from the Catholic church, but they tolerated only those who subscribed to their views and knuckled under to their rules.
 Protestant rule was a big improvement over being under Catholic rule, but not as much as it would have been if the leaders had gotten more serious about cleansing their hearts from sin.

 In olden days, some Christians mistakenly held to the Old Testament commandment that says to not suffer a witch to live.
 Under the New Covenant, Yeshua's way is to win occultists away from their pagan religion by sharing the Good News with them, and showing them love.
 Obviously, those people who killed others who were accused of witchcraft did not search their hearts diligently enough for sin and repent of their inclination for violence.